richard-ramos/solidity-diagram-gen/README.md

 sol2uml ./contracts
 ```

-To generate a diagram of EtherDelta's contracts from the verified source code on Etherscan.
+To generate a diagram of EtherDelta's contract from the [verified source code on Etherscan](https://etherscan.io/address/0x8d12A197cB00D4747a1fe03395095ce2A5CC6819#code).
 The output wil be a svg file `0x8d12A197cB00D4747a1fe03395095ce2A5CC6819.svg` in the working folder.
 ```Bash
 sol2uml 0x8d12A197cB00D4747a1fe03395095ce2A5CC6819
 ```